9 Essential CMMC Level 3 Controls for C-Suite Leaders

 Develop an Incident Response Plan

 An incident response plan (IRP) is crucial for any organization, especially in the healthcare sector, where safety incidents can have dire consequences.
 It lays out defined roles and responsibilities, establishes clear communication protocols, and details systematic procedures for containment, eradication, and recovery.
 In 2026, C-Suite leaders must prioritize the regular testing and updating of their IRPs to keep pace with the ever-evolving threat landscape.
 Did you know that organizations conducting incident response drills at least once per quarter can respond 35% faster to incidents?
 This significant improvement can drastically reduce potential damage.
-Yet, alarmingly, only 30% of entities , leaving many vulnerable to actual breaches.
+Yet, alarmingly, only 30% of entities have a plan, leaving many vulnerable to actual breaches.

 By developing a robust IRP, organizations not only mitigate the impact of incidents but also ensure compliance with CMMC Level 3 controls, thereby strengthening their overall cybersecurity posture.
 Effective incident response plans should encompass: